 ElementTile

-automatically changes text color to ensure high contrast with its background.
+ElementTile.svelte automatically changes text color to ensure high contrast with its background.
 If its background is transparent, it traverses up the DOM tree to find the first element with non-transparent background color.
-This an, of course, go wrong e.g. if the tile is absolutely positioned outside its parent element.
-In that case, pass an explicit text_color
+This can, of course, go wrong e.g. if the tile is absolutely positioned outside its parent element.
+In that case, pass an explicit text_color prop and luminance_threshold={null} to ElementTile to override the automatic color selection.

 import { element_data, ElementTile } from 'matterviz'